 This is a no-fail recipe BUT if you follow these tips, you will take it to another level.
 As always your ingredients should be fresh and of the best quality, you may find.

-I propose to use a thin rectangular or round baking pan because the heat is perfectly conducted and gives a crispier pie.
+The baking pan: I propose to use a thin rectangular or round baking pan because the heat is perfectly conducted and gives a crispier pie.
 I used a 14-inch (36 cm) round baking pan which is the ideal size for the number of ingredients mentioned.
-No matter what pan you are going to use, keep in mind that this is a flat pie and it should be thin, meaning no more than 0.5 inch (1.5 cm).
-We want to be cooked through and remain crispy at the edges and slightly soft in the middle.

 I particularly enjoy it with a glass of cold white wine like Assyrtico.